AyeshaAbid892/js-fundamentals-assignment/README.md

 ### 🧠 The One-Line Summary

-JavaScript always passes **by value** — but for objects, the value being passed IS the reference (memory address).
-This means JS is technically "pass by value of the reference" — a crucial distinction that determines whether mutations inside functions affect the original.
+>JavaScript always passes **by value** — but for objects, the value being passed IS the reference `(memory address)`.
+This means JS is technically "`pass by value of the reference`" — a crucial distinction that determines whether mutations inside functions affect the original.

 ---

-### ① Passing a Primitive to a Function — Pass by Value
+## ① Passing a Primitive to a Function — Pass by Value

 ```javascript
 function tryToDouble(num) {